If a vehicle needs to be released after 5:00 pm, any day of the week, an after-hours charge may be applied.

 09:00 am – 05:00 pm

 Disclaimer: Vehicles left in the impound for over 45 days are considered abandoned property, and will either be sold or scrapped to cover the costs of the tow and storage.
 The registered owner will be responsible for paying the remainder of the bill, which will go into collections, against their credit, and we can peruse our legal options.
-At that time, vehicle owners have no rights to reclaim the vehicle or it's contents.
+At that time, the vehicle's owner will have no rights to reclaim the vehicle or it's contents.
 Unclaimed contents will be donated to the local Salvation Army.

 Subdivision 1.
 Abandoned or junk vehicles.